-As part of the registration process for our e-mail newsletter, we collect personal information, your e-mail address.
+As part of the registration process for our e-mail newsletter, the purchase of any of our products and giving donations, we collect personal information: Your e-mail address and in some cases your adress, phone number and the required information tied to payments.
 We use that information for a couple of reasons: to tell you about stuff you’ve asked us to tell you about; to send information about new and updated documents, tools and services that we provide, to contact you if we need to obtain or provide additional information, to ask for feedback, to check our records are right and to check every now and then that you’re happy and satisfied.
-We don’t rent or trade email lists with other organizations and businesses.
+We don’t rent or trade email lists, or other information, with other organizations and businesses.

 We use a third party provider, MailChimp, to deliver our newsletter.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
 For more information, please see MailChimp’s privacy notice.

 You can unsubscribe to general mailings at any time of the day or night by clicking the unsubscribe link at the bottom of any of our emails or by emailing our data protection officer Erik Byrenius.